harelba/q/README.markdown

 * Just Python 2.5 and up or Python 2.4 with sqlite3 module installed.

 ## Installation
+* Mac users can use homebrew to install q - Just run `brew install q` (Thanks @stuartcarnie)
+* Debian/RPM Packages coming soon.
+Follow [me](https://twitter.com/harelba) on twitter for updates.
 * No real installation is required - Just put q in the PATH.
-* Mac users can use homebrew to install q - Just run `brew install q` (Thanks @stuartcarnie)

 **NOTE:** If you're using Python 2.4, then you will have to install the sqlite3 package for q to work.